do-jonathan4/lfz-m2/exercises/array-reduce/README.md

 Combining the elements of an array into a single value.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is `Array.prototype.reduce` useful for?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/array-reduce` directory in your terminal.